 Get started with Cloud Pods to manage the state of your LocalStack instance state

-Cloud pods are persistent state snapshots of your LocalStack instance that can easily be stored, versioned, shared, and restored.
-Cloud Pods can be used for various purposes, such as:
+- Cloud Pods: Cloud Pods are persistent state snapshots of your LocalStack instance that can easily be shared, stored, versioned, and restored.

 Reference guide for LocalStack Cloud Pods CLI commands and how to get started on using them!